Philadelphia University + Thomas Jefferson University Integration

-This is an integration of two educational institutions focused on creating a comprehensive university to transform professional education.
-Together, we can provide students with interprofessional, transdisciplinary and experiential learning that better prepare graduates to anticipate and address the changing needs of 21st century employers, patients and society.
-Long before we announced our intent to integrate last December, leadership from TJU and PhilaU had met frequently to discuss potential partnership opportunities.
+This is a combination of two educational institutions focused on creating a national comprehensive university designed to deliver high-impact education and value for students in medicine, science, architecture, design, fashion, textiles, health, business, engineering and more.
+The new Jefferson creates a unique model focused on interprofessional and transdisciplinary approaches to learning supported by design and systems thinking, innovation, entrepreneurship, empathy, and the modes of thought central to the liberal arts and scientific inquiry.
+It provides a vibrant and expandable platform for professional education and the ability to prepare students for current and yet-to-be-imagined 21st-century professions.
+Long before we announced our intent to combine in December 2015, leadership from TJU and PhilaU had met frequently to discuss potential partnership opportunities.
 It was determined through these conversations that great synergies and complementary programs exist within the distinctive, diverse academic offerings of our two academically and financially strong universities.

 - Jefferson is recognized as one of the first health professions universities to require students to have hands-on clinical experience in the care and treatment of patients; Philadelphia University is renowned for its experiential, hands-on learning and its commitment to professional education in all areas of study.